thaisnishimoto/42sp_04_Born2beRoot/README.md

 ```

 ## AppArmor
-AppArmor is a Linux application that confines programs according to a set of rules (_profiles_) that specify what files a given program can access.
+AppArmor is a Linux application that confines programs according to a set of rules (_profiles_) that specify what files a given program can access, limiting its resources.
+The profle depends on the installation pathway of the program being executed.
+The Kernel checks with AppArmor to know if the program is authorized to do the what it attempting to do.
+Unlike SELinux, the rules don´t depend on the user.
+Everyone finds the same set of rule when trying to execute a program. <br>
 It already comes with Debian 12 by default.
-Check if it is already enabled
+To check if it is already enabled:
 ```bash
 $ aa-status
 ```